Krystal Gabel: Republican gubernatorial candidate

 In 2018, Gabel ran for governor of Nebraska as a Republican.
 She ran on a fiscally conservative platform that included the legalization of marijuana.
-Gabel's campaign to unseat Governor Pete Ricketts drew attention from outside Nebraska because Republican candidates in the United States rarely support drug law reform.
+Gabel's campaign to unseat Governor Pete Ricketts drew attention from outside Nebraska because United States Republican Party candidates, in 2018, rarely supported drug law reform.
 Gabel said she chose to run in the primary as a Republican because the signature requirement for running in the general election as an independent candidate was infeasible for people of working-class means, such as herself.

 A record number of women ran for high-profile offices in the US, in 2018, including six women under age 40 who vied for Democratic or Republican Party nominations for governor.
 Gabel, at age 33, was the youngest of these candidates.
 Had she been elected, Gabel would have become the youngest women elected to governor in American history, breaking the record, in 2011 by Nikki Haley, of 38 years old.
 Running against an incumbent in the Nebraska Republican primary was a long shot, and Gabel lost on May 15, receiving 19 percent, 31,300 votes.